ORTools4MTEX/ORTools/README.md

   - ori              - @orientation
   -  sampleSymmetry  - @specimenSymmetry
 - Options
-  - halfwidth        - halfwidth for the ODF calculation
+  - halfwidth        - halfwidth for the odf calculation
   - export           - (optional path and) name of the file

 ---